zzhang82/web422/notes/react-routing.md

   , document.getElementById('root'));
   ```

 The above code specifies the type of router that we will be using in our `<App />` component.
-This could be either [&lt;BrowserRouter&gt;](https://reacttraining.com/react-router/web/api/BrowserRouter) or [&lt;HashRouter&gt;](https://reacttraining.com/react-router/web/api/HashRouter) - here, we have decited to use `<BrowserRouter>`, as the Hash Router technique is only really intended to support legacy browsers.
+This could be either [&lt;BrowserRouter&gt;](https://reacttraining.com/react-router/web/api/BrowserRouter) or [&lt;HashRouter&gt;](https://reacttraining.com/react-router/web/api/HashRouter) - here, we have decided to use `<BrowserRouter>`, as the Hash Router technique is only really intended to support legacy browsers.

 <br>